Tris20/FairFareFinder/learning_utils_playground/readme.md

 # Steps to Reconstruct the database

+0. get the locations.db from tristan

+The database creation doesn't create the ascii_name column

 1. Generate all the raw databases
    This has to be done manually for now, but should be automated.